-Before you begin the file-level restore process, check the following prerequisites:
+Before you begin the file-level restore process, review the following prerequisites:

 - The backup from which you plan to restore data must be successfully created at least once.

-- [For backups stored in network shared folders, on Veeam backup repositories and Veeam Cloud Connect repositories] You must have access to the target location where the backup file resides.
+- [For backups stored in network shared folders and Veeam backup repositories] You must have access to the target location where the backup file resides.

 - [For Veeam backup repository targets] If you plan to restore data from a backup stored on a backup repository, you must have access permissions on this backup repository.
 To learn more, see Setting Up User Permissions on Backup Repositories.

-- [For backups of BTRFS file system] A machine on which you perform file-level restore must run the same or later Linux kernel version as the machine on which the backup was created.
+- [For backups of Btrfs file systems] A machine on which you perform file-level restore must run the same or later IBM AIX kernel version as the machine on which the backup was created.

-For example, you created a backup of a machine that runs Linux kernel version 4.14.
-If you perform file-level restore from this backup on another machine that runs Linux kernel 2.6, the file-level restore process will fail.
+For example, you created a backup of a machine that runs IBM AIX kernel version 4.14.
+If you perform file-level restore from this backup on another machine that runs IBM AIX kernel 2.6, the file-level restore process will fail.

 - Restoring Files and Directories with Restore Wizard